fimdomeio/Tobias-the-bot/README.md

-Bot, is coded in node.js and  runs a xmpp client Settings like username and password are read from a settings file.
+Bot, is coded in node.js and  runs a xmpp client
+DONE Settings like username and password are read from a settings file.

 1 When it recieves a new message:
-Check if it's part of a previous command (value stored on redis for 120 seconds) Else check if there's any file on commands directory corresponding to the first word of the command
+Check if it's part of a previous command (value stored on redis for 120 seconds) DONE Else check if there's any file on commands directory corresponding to the first word of the command

 A command can be a node.js script or any command that outputs to stdout Send text back to user